DCOR-dev/ckanext-dcor_depot/README.rst

   via a background job.
   CKAN itself will not notice this.
 The idea is to have a filesystem overview about the datasets of each user.
-- A backround job uploads all resources to S3 `after_resource_create`.
+- A backround job that uploads resources to S3 in `after_resource_create` if the resources were uploaded via the legacy upload route.
+- A background job that backs up resources from S3 to local block storage if the resources were uploaded via the S3 upload route.
 - Import datasets from figshare.
 Existing datasets from figshare are downloaded to the ``/data/depots/figshare`` directory and, upon resource creation, symlinked there from  ``/data/ckan-HOSTNAME/resources/RES/OUR/CEID``